Why Your Website Needs a Drupal 7 Migration ASAP

 Why are so many websites still on Drupal 7?

-There’s no denying that a Drupal 7 migration is a big lift, requiring a fresh, new build that consumes budget and resources.
+There’s no denying that Drupal migration services can be a big lift, consuming budget and resources.
 An ROI analysis does not need to dig exceptionally deep, however, to conclude that upgrading to a more scalable, secure, efficient, and feature-rich web platform is worth the investment many times over.

 Multiple factors determine the actual cost of a Drupal 7 to 10 migration.
 Migrating a simple brochure site with a few pages and basic functionality can be a simple and streamlined process.
 The degree of customization and complex data structures will considerably compound the cost.